hansrune/homely-tools/README.md

 cd homely-tools
 ```

-... or update your local source using `git pull`

 ### Install

 You will have to create a configuration file as [described below](#Configuration-options) to contain your Homely account details as a minimum